robertpeteuil/terraform-installer/README.md

 ---

-The **terraform-install** script automates process of downloading and installing terraform.
+The **terraform-install** script automates the process of downloading and installing Terraform.
 In essence, it automates the installation of an automation tool.

-This provides a quick method for installation on hew hosts, installing updates and downgrading if necessary.
+This provides a ideal method for installation on hew hosts, installing updates and downgrading if necessary.
 By default, the latest version is installed, but a specific version can be specified using `-i`.

 ### Official Installation Process